dayer4b/anselmh.github.com/contact/index.md

 ## Hey!

-If you want to hire me, you might want to go to my [»work with me« page](/hire/) first. <br>
+If you want to hire me, you might want to go to my [CV](/cv/) or [About page](/about/). <br>
 Get in touch with me if you want to talk with me about a project, working together, or if you want me to speak at a conference or want me to do a worksop.
-Please bear in mind [my few but important guidelines](/about/#matchmyinterest), so both of us will have a great time working together.
+Please bear in mind [my few but important guidelines](/about/), so both of us will have a great time working together.

 ## Availability